makanyane/IWTE/documentation/geography_db.md

 Experimenting with gn_std_dev gave similar results, very low values switched off variation, values >10 gave a more speckled appearance.
 Neither experiment changed which battle ground types were selected for the mix.

-Fade-in/out is difficult to understand, and needs work!!!!
+Exact functioning of fade-in/out is difficult to understand, and needs work, however a high negative value for both fade in and fade out (e.g. -8 as shown in the section below) gives a smooth outline to the transition between battle ground types.

 Experimenting with gn_bias doesn't seem to do anything in M2, and also seems to be set at 0.0 for all vanilla entries.